 Mailing address: American Society of Clinical Oncology, 2318 Mill Road, Suite 800, Alexandria, VA 22314, Attn: Communications and Patient Information Department

 ASCO's toll-free information line (listed above) is available to people diagnosed with cancer, their caregivers, family members, and friends via phone or email; questions are generally answered within two business days.
-This information line does not provide medical or legal advice, including answers to personal medical questions or specific treatment recommendations.
+This information line does not provide medical or legal advice, including answers to personal medical questions or specific treatment recommendations, or direct financial assistance.
 We are happy to direct you to resources that may assist you in your search for information, including ASCO's cancer information website, Cancer.Net.
 The information provided by ASCO staff is not comprehensive and is not a substitute for consultation with your physician.
 The mention of any product, service or therapy in materials referenced by ASCO staff, including Cancer.Net, should not be considered an endorsement by ASCO.
 ASCO is not responsible for any injury or damage to persons or property arising out of or related to any use of the material referenced by the Cancer.Net information line or to any errors or omissions.